ezhangle/node-dtrace-provider/README.md

     var provider = d.createTraceProvider({provider_name: 'provider', module_name: 'module', guid: '5A391F32-A079-42E1-97B1-8A45295AA1FD'});

 The createTraceProvider function takes an object with the above-written properties.
-This way can be used on all supported platforms.
 The user can be specific about what information they want to supply to the function.
 In the situation when the information required by the platform has not been passed in, it will be generated from what has been given.

 That is why the extension also exposes two helper functions: guidFromNames and namesFromGuid exposed on Windows and the other platforms respectively.
 These functions use the same algorithms that are used by createTraceProvider and can provide the neccessary information to control the session.

-See the following files for sample code.
+See the following files for the sample code.

     test_crossplatform/guid_from_names.js
     test_dtrace/names_from_guid.js

 ## EXAMPLE

 Here's a simple example of creating a provider: